noetl/noetl/noetl-graphql-router/README.md

 ```
 Look for the latest event status and any `result` payload with the final markdown.
 You can poll this endpoint until status becomes `COMPLETED` or `FAILED`.

-7. Phase 2 (optional preview): You can also try the subscription snippet in `router_example.graphql` over `ws://localhost:8090/ws` once NATS is configured in your environment.
+7. Phase 2 (preview): Live subscriptions over WebSocket will be enabled when NATS/JetStream is configured.
+For now, use REST polling only.

 Notes
 -----